 You'll be glad you did - wait time can be up to two hours at some of the most popular eateries on weekends.

 Some, like Boa, the Penthouse, The Lobster, and Catch, are chic, sophisticated venues.
 Others, like the Blue Plate Oysterette and Sushi Roku, are what we could call casually elegant or laid back.
 (Ties, dresses, and heels are not necessary.)

 Whether you're in the mood for a bike ride along the beach, an up-close look at the marine life of Santa Monica bay, to shop until you drop, or even ride a ferris wheel above the Pacific Ocean, you can do it all here.
 Here is a look at Santa Monica activities.

 When it comes to Santa Monica sports, you can expect just about everything under the sun.
 (Of course you can, it's Santa Monica after all!)
 The most popular of Santa Monica sports?

 Surfing, or course!
 The water's fine and especially friendly to first-time riders, thanks to shallow waters with a forgiving, sandy bottom.

 It probably helps, too, that rarely do Santa Monica waves break above 4 feet.
 But the often curl nicely, making for an easy, friendly ride for beginning boarders.

 Finally, there are always special events - especially during the summer - worth checking out.
-One free event you definitely won't want to miss if your vacation plans bring you to Santa Monica during the summer is the free summer concerts at the Santa Monica Pier.
+One free event you definitely won't want to miss if your vacation plans bring you to Santa Monica during the summer is the free fall concerts at the Santa Monica Pier.